Skip to content

 Stop-Loss Placement

-If you place your stop at an obvious level where everyone else places theirs, you're adding to a liquidity pool that institutions will target.
+If you place your stop at an obvious level where everyone else places theirs, you're adding to a pool of resting orders that institutions will target.

-Better approach: Place stops beyond the liquidity pool, not at it.
+Better approach: Place stops beyond that cluster, not at it.
 A few extra ticks beyond the obvious level can be the difference between getting swept and staying in the trade.

 Entry Timing